scriptBoris/NavigationSam/README.md

 ```

 # Example MVVM
+Same as above.
+INavigationPopInterceptor can implement to ViewModel

-For UWP need realization method OnBackButtonPressed for Page.
+Warning: for UWP need realization method OnBackButtonPressed for Page.
 For detail see Sample project
 ```c#
 public class SampleVm : BaseViewModel, INavigationPopInterceptor {